Space programme of Kenya: History

 The first satellite launched from Kenya's soil was in 1970.
 The satellite, named Uhuru, was equipped to study celestial X-ray astronomy.
 Kenya was involved in the launching of the San Marco Malindi satellites.
-Discussions for a space center began in 1983, but stalled.
+Discussions for a space centre began in 1983, but stalled.

-Space center development
+Space centre development

-Estimated costs for the space center are KSh.10 billion/=.
+Estimated costs for the space centre are KSh.10 billion/=.
 The main goal of the space agency is to develop Earth observation satellites that can be used to monitor things from the weather to ongoing violence.
-The space center project is being driven by Dr. John Kimani, the lead scientist at the Ministry of Defence.
+The space centre project is being driven by Dr John Kimani, the lead scientist at the Ministry of Defence.

 Conditions

 As one of only a handful of equatorial states, and because it is bordered to the east by the Indian Ocean, Kenya is ideally sited for a spaceport to efficiently launch satellites into geostationary and other orbits.

 The closest regional facility, and the only one ever active in East Africa, is the Italian-owned Broglio Space Centre (also known as San Marco) near the Kenyan coast.
-In 1962 the agreements between Italy and Kenya and between University of Rome La Sapienza and Royal Technical College (now University of Nairobi) were signed and prolonged later for using of Kenyan territorial waters and building of base camp for two main sea platforms of the spaceport on Kenyan territory near Ras Ngomeni and Ungwana Bay.
-Later for servicing of San Marco spaceport among other needs, a tracking station in the nearest Kenyan city of Malindi was created (and still operates) by Italy and ESA.
+In 1962, the agreements between Italy and Kenya and between University of Rome La Sapienza and Royal Technical College (now University of Nairobi) were signed and prolonged later for using of Kenyan territorial waters and building of base camp for two main sea platforms of the spaceport on Kenyan territory near Ras Ngomeni and Ungwana Bay.
+Later, for servicing of San Marco spaceport among other needs, a tracking station in the nearest Kenyan city of Malindi was created (and still operates) by Italy and ESA.

-After the end of the operation of the San Marco/Broglio space center by Italians, the Kenyan government attempted to found a mostly commercial national space programme based on a retake of this spaceport and the use of Malindi station but the idea caused economic and diplomatic troubles between Kenya and Italy and the idea was discarded.
+After the end of the operation of the San Marco/Broglio space centre by Italy, the Kenyan government attempted to found a mostly commercial national space programme based on a retake of this spaceport and the use of Malindi station but the idea caused economic and diplomatic troubles between Kenya and Italy and the idea was discarded.